Hunnic language

-The Hunnic language, or Hunnish, was the language spoken by Huns in the Hunnic Empire, a heterogeneous, multi-ethnic tribal confederation which invaded Eastern and Central Europe, and ruled most of Pannonian Central Europe, during the 4th and 5th centuries CE.
+The Hunnic language, or Hunnish, was the language spoken by Huns in the Hunnic Empire, a heterogeneous, multi-ethnic tribal confederation which invaded Eastern and Central Europe, and ruled most of Pannonian Central Europe during the 4th and 5th centuries CE.
 A variety of languages were spoken within the Hun Empire.
 A contemporary report by Priscus has that Hunnish was spoken alongside Gothic and the languages of other tribes subjugated by the Huns.

 As no inscriptions or whole sentences in the Hunnic language have been preserved, the attested corpus is very limited, consisting almost entirely of proper names in Greek and Latin sources.

-There is no consensus on the classification of the Hunnish language, but due to the origin of these proper names it has been compared with Turkic, Mongolic, Iranian, and Yeniseian languages, and with various Indo-European languages.
+There is no consensus on the classification of the Hunnish language, but due to the origin of these proper names it has been compared with Turkic, Mongolic, Tungusic, and Yeniseian languages, and with various Indo-European languages, such as Iranian.
 Other scholars consider the available evidence inconclusive and the Hunnish language therefore unclassifiable.

 Corpus

-Contemporary observers of the Huns in Europe, such as Priscus and the 6th century historian Jordanes, identified three words as belonging language of the Huns:
+Contemporary observers of the Huns in Europe, such as Priscus and the 6th century historian Jordanes, identified three words belonging to the language of the Huns:

 In the villages we were supplied with food – millet instead of corn – and medos as the natives call it.
 The attendants who followed us received millet and a drink of barley, which the barbarians call kamos.

 When the Huns had mourned him [Attila] with such lamentations, a strava, as they call it, was celebrated over his tomb with great revelling.

 The words medos, a beverage akin to mead, kamos, a barley drink, and strava, a funeral feast, are of Indo-European origin, possibly Slavic, Germanic or Iranian.
 Maenchen-Helfen argued that strava may have come from an informant who spoke a Slavic language rather than it being a genuine Hunnic word.

 All other information on the Hunnic language is contained in the form of personal and tribal names.